Akshatbhatnagar908/trading_algo/README.md

 -Runs the full pipeline for a few NIFTY 50 stocks -Saves results, shows performance, and triggers alerts

+**code flow:**

+1)We first import all the required libraries — like pandas for data analysis, gspread to connect with Google Sheets, and playsound for alerts.

+2)We then connect to Google Sheets using service account credentials.

+3)Next, we load our stock data — this could be a CSV or real-time API.

+4)We calculate the moving averages and generate the signal based on the latest row.

+5)The result is printed in the console, logged into Google Sheets, and if it’s a BUY or SELL — an alert sound is played.
+And finally, the script waits for one minute and runs again — checking for new signals

 ---

 ## 🎯 Features